tetsuo/tetsuo.github.io/articles/couchilla.md

 ---
-title: Bundle your CouchDB map/reduce functions with ease
+title: CommonJS support for CouchDB design documents
 cover_title: couchilla
-description: Bundler for packing CouchDB design documents
+description: CommonJS support for CouchDB design documents
 tags: javascript,couchdb,database
 published: 2023-01-02T14:55:00
-updated: 2023-01-02T14:55:00
+updated: 2024-08-10T00:00:00
 ---

 > [**couchilla**](https://github.com/onur1/couchilla) is a bundler for packing design documents for CouchDB.

-[Design documents](https://docs.couchdb.org/en/stable/ddocs/ddocs.html) are a special type of database entry that you can insert to [CouchDB](https://couchdb.apache.org/), they contain functions such as _view_ and _update_ functions.
-These functions are executed when requested and create secondary indexes, i.e. MapReduce views.
+[Design documents](https://docs.couchdb.org/en/stable/ddocs/ddocs.html) are special database entries within [CouchDB](https://couchdb.apache.org/) that house JavaScript functions like _views_ and _updates_.
+These functions, executed on demand, generate secondary indexes, often termed MapReduce views.

-CouchDB ships with JavaScript and Erlang support, but design functions are language-agnostic.
-So understandably, the distribution doesn't include a secondary tool to create a design document.
+While CouchDB supports JavaScript and Erlang, design functions are language-independent.
+Consequently, the distribution lacks a dedicated tool for creating design documents.

-The JavaScript support is based on the [Mozilla Spidermonkey](https://firefox-source-docs.mozilla.org/js/index.html) engine and it has somewhat strict module dependency rules and other limitations that you need to be aware of while writing your design functions.
+JavaScript support in CouchDB relies on the Mozilla SpiderMonkey engine, imposing specific module dependency rules and limitations on design function development.

-[couchilla](https://github.com/onur1/couchilla) is a tool for conveniently bundling design documents for CouchDB, with CommonJS support.
-It takes view and filter functions from a directory of JavaScript files and outputs a design document JSON.
+[couchilla](https://github.com/onur1/couchilla) addresses this by providing a convenient way to bundle design documents with CommonJS support.
+It aggregates view and filter functions from a JavaScript directory and produces a design document in JSON format.

 ## Directory structure

-Here is an example directory structure of a simple design document:
+Here's an example of a basic design document directory structure:

 ```
 .